Aldaviva/battleunpack/README.md

 ## Usage
     $ node .
     Origin Account e-mail: (type your Origin email here)
-    Password: (will not be echoed)
+    Password: (type your Origin password here, it will not be echoed) Opening 27 battlepacks...
-    Opening 4 battlepacks...
-    4 battlepacks opened successfully.
+    27 battlepacks opened successfully.